sodadata/docs/soda-cl/failed-row-samples.md

     samples_limit: 99
 ```

 If you wish to prevent Soda from collecting and sending failed row samples to Soda Cloud for an individual check, you can set the `samples limit` to `0`.
+To achieve the same objective, you can use a `collect failed rows: false` parameter, instead.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: